Mental health services for individuals under provincial supervision

-Over 60% of the individuals under our supervision have been diagnosed with having an addiction, mental health needs or both.
+Over 60% of the individuals under our supervision are diagnosed with mental health or addictions needs.

-BC Corrections is evolving and learning more about the complex people in our care, to create a more seamless support system with better outcomes, improved access to services and an enhanced continuity of care for this vulnerable population.
+BC Corrections is creating a more seamless support system with better outcomes, improved access to services and an enhanced continuity of care people with complex needs.

 We partner with the Provincial Health Services Authority to provide health, mental health and addiction care to individuals in custody centres.

-Every person in custody is assessed within 24 hours of admission to determine their health, mental health and addictions needs, with an emphasis on identifying ill patients, preventing self-harm, and providing support and treatment.
+Every person in provincial custody in B.C. is assessed within 24 hours of admission to determine their mental health and addictions needs, with an emphasis on identifying ill patients, preventing self-harm, and providing support and treatment.

-• Mental health liaison officers who are correctional officers with specialized training in supporting individuals with mental health needs.
+All correctional centres have mental health professionals who coordinate services for individuals and mental health liaison officers who are correctional officers with specialized training in supporting individuals with complex mental health needs.

 Mental health strategy for corrections in Canada